 - Running dishwashers and washing machines only when full can save up to 1,000 gallons a month.

-- Check your home for leaks, toilets and sinks are the usual culprits.
-Repairing any leaks can save 13% on your water bill on average.
+- Check your home for leaks.
+Toilets and sinks are the usual culprits.
+Repairing any leaks can save up to 13% on your water bill.

 - Lawns only need one inch of water per week.
 Measure the amount of water used with a recycled can or rain gauge to ensure your lawn gets the proper amount without waste.
 Water in the morning or evening to reduce evaporation.